AnthonyCxx/Notes-and-Writeups/C#/LanguageFeatures/Keywords.md

 ## Default
-The _default_ keyword initializes a variable to [the default value of its datatype](https://github.com/EthanC2/Notes-and-Writeups/blob/main/C%23/DataTypes/README.md), which could be false, \0, 0, or null depending on the type.
+The _default_ keyword initializes a variable to [the default value of its datatype](https://github.com/EthanC2/Notes-and-Writeups/blob/main/C%23/DataTypes/README.md), which could be false, \0 ([the null character](https://www.rapidtables.com/code/text/ascii-table.html)), 0, or null depending on the type.
 ```C#
 int defaultInt = default;
 bool defaultBool = default;